caketaster/I-Think-Therefore-I-Drink/README.md

 # Testing
 ## Validation checking
+### HTML Validation
-All the following pages were checked, returning no errors or warnings:
+All the following pages were checked using the [W3 Validator](https://validator.w3.org/), returning no errors or warnings:
 - Homepage

 - Search page